AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 At a more granular level, we need to identify the exact data fields that will be used for this analysis:

-* The data table and column that contain a customer’s registration date: e.g. \`user\`.\`created\_at\`
+* The data table and column that contain a customer's registration date: e.g. \`user\`.\`created\_at\`
 * The data table and column that contain a purchase date: e.g. \`order\`.\`created\_at\`

 ## Creating data columns for analysis

 In addition to the native data columns outlined above, we will also need a set of calculated data fields to enable this analysis, including:

-* **Customer’s first purchase date** which returns a specific user's MIN(\`order\`.\`created\_at\`)
+* **Customer's first purchase date** which returns a specific user's MIN(\`order\`.\`created\_at\`)

 That will then be used to create:

-* **Time between a customer’s registration date and first purchase date**, which returns a specific user's time lapsed between registration and 1st purchase date.
+* **Time between a customer's registration date and first purchase date**, which returns a specific user's time lapsed between registration and 1st purchase date.
 This will be the basis for our metric later.

 Both of these fields need to be created at the user level (i.e. on the \`user\` table), so that the average analysis can be normalized by users (i.e. the denominator in this average calculation will be the count of users).

 This is where MBI steps in!
 You can leverage your MBI data warehouse to create the above columns.
 Simply contact our analyst team and provide us with the specific definition of your new columns and we will create them.
-You can also leverage our [Column Editor](../data-analyst/data-warehouse-mgr/creating-calculated-columns.md).
+You can also leverage our [Column Editor](../../data-analyst/data-warehouse-mgr/creating-calculated-columns.md).

 It is a best practice to avoid creating these calculated data fields in your database directly as it puts an unnecessary burden on your production servers.

 ## Creating the metric

-Now that we have the required data fields for our analysis, it’s time to find or create the relevant metric to construct our analysis.
+Now that we have the required data fields for our analysis, it's time to find or create the relevant metric to construct our analysis.

 Here we know that, mathematically, we want to perform the following calculation:

 {%raw%}
-* _[SUM of `Time between a customer’s registration date and first purchase date`] / [Total number of customers that registered and purchased]_
+* _[SUM of `Time between a customer's registration date and first purchase date`] / [Total number of customers that registered and purchased]_
 {%endraw%}

-And we want to see this calculation plotted over time, or trending, according to a customer’s registration date.
+And we want to see this calculation plotted over time, or trending, according to a customer's registration date.
 And Here is how to [create this metric](../../data-user/reports/ess-manage-data-metrics.md) in MBI:

 1. Go to **Data** and select the **Metrics** tab.
 1. Click **Add New Metric** and select the \`user\` table (where we created the dimensions above).
-1. From the drop-down menu, select **Average** on the _Time between a customer’s registration date and first purchase date_ column in the _user_ table ordered by the **Customer’s registration date**  column.
+1. From the drop-down menu, select **Average** on the _Time between a customer's registration date and first purchase date_ column in the _user_ table ordered by the **Customer's registration date**  column.
 1. Add any relevant filters or filter sets.

 This metric is now ready.